 We may keep a waitlist if we have more qualified applicants than we can admit.
-The waitlist will be dissolved (candidates will admitted or denied) by April 30.
+The waitlist will be dissolved by April 30 (candidates will be admitted or denied).

 If I'm denied admission, will you tell me why and what I can do to improve my chances next year?

 Sorry, no.The evaluations and deliberations of the admissions committee are confidential.